 Navigate to Windows Explorer and go to Users folder.

-Under Users folder, double click and open the folder with the name of a new secondary account.
+Under the Users folder, double click and open the folder with the name of a new secondary account.

 Click on Continue button to grant permission.